Accenture Interview Process: AI-Powered Interview Prep for Video Interviews

 The Assessment Centre generally includes three key components:

-1. Group Activity – Candidates collaborate on a task to assess teamwork, communication, and problem-solving skills.
+1. Group Activity – Candidates collaborate to assess teamwork, communication, and problem-solving skills.

 2. Virtual Reality (VR) Assessment – Some roles may involve VR-based simulations to evaluate decision-making in a realistic business setting.